Washington College of Law Parking Policy

 DC Zone 3 &Amp; Reciprocity Permit Deduction Program

 Full-time students who possess a valid Zone 3 Residential Parking Permit or Reciprocity Permit ("DC Permit") are eligible to have the cost of the DC Permit deducted from the WCL standard permit fees upon providing proof of purchase of the DC Permit.
 Only half the price of the permit will be deducted if the student purchases a semester permit.
 Receipts should be presented to WCL Facilities Management Office in person within 30 days of the issuance of the WCL Permit to receive the discount.
-Part-time students are not eligible for this deduction.
+Part-time students, staff and faculty are not eligible for this deduction.
+Zone 3 permit holders that are part of the university community are not exempt from the parking policy and cannot park on the street when engaged in activities at the university.

 - Student Permits